Audience: developers of fowl.

 • the ability to open more subchannels;

-All subchannels are in-order, reliable and durable streams.
+All subchannels are in-order, reliable and durable message-pipes.
 “Durable” and “reliable” here means that the underlying Dilation code does the hard work of re-connecting to the peer – we don’t have to worry about acknowledgements, re-connection, re-trying, etc.

 Thus it can sometimes take more time than expected for bytes to be delivered (for example, if some re-connecting is going on behind the scenes).